 I was supported enormously by my clinical lead and the management team, but it took me more that a year to have this considered and accepted.
 Lots of bureaucratic steps needed to be followed, financial implications were required, and these were making me want to give up few times.
 But my stubborn character and the belief that the change was needed made me to stay strong in my position and carry on.

 Looking back now, it was a great experience, and a demonstration that change can happen, if you wish to pursue it.
-Being a speciality doctor can bring you the career progression and work satisfaction you wish to have, and it’s important to keep taking steps and growing, as both a person and a doctor.
+Being a specialty doctor can bring you the career progression and work satisfaction you wish to have, and it’s important to keep taking steps and growing, as both a person and a doctor.